osocode/team-guide/delivery-foundations.md

 If we can't say what we do today and measure it.
 We cannot improve it.
 If you can't describe what you are doing as a process, then you don't know what you are doing.

-> See: Team Topologies for more examples of reducing the extraneous cognitive load and organization tax of working to deliver better.
+> See: Team Topologies to learn ways to reduce cognitive load and why team APIs (even simple ones) are important and easy to make and improve.

 **Lean**